A short history

 The next review took place in 2016, and in March the CRTC issued a decision expanding our mandate to include authority to accept complaints about TV services, effective September 1, 2017.
 In order to reflect our new mandate, we changed the name of the organization to Commission for Complaints for Telecom-television Services.

-The CRTC issued three mandatory codes of conduct for service providers: the Deposit and Disconnection Code (issued in November 2011), the Wireless Code (issued in June 2013) and the TV Service Provider Code (issued in January of 2016).
-The CCTS administers these codes — we apply the requirements of the codes when we investigate complaints, and we track and report publicly on service provider compliance with the codes.
+The CRTC issued four mandatory codes of conduct for service providers: the Deposit and Disconnection Code (issued in November 2011), the Wireless Code (issued in June 2013), the Television Service Provider Code (issued in January 2016) and the Internet Code (issued in July 2019).
+We administer the codes by applying the requirements of the codes when we investigate complaints, and we track and report publicly on service provider compliance with the codes.